cwhatley/practice-echo/README.md

 # Practice Echo

-I started from a volume-meter demo at https://github.com/cwilso/volume-meter.git and, with my limited front-end skills added on a "quiet detector" that triggers record and playback of microphone audio input.
+I cribbed some code from a volume-meter demo at https://github.com/cwilso/volume-meter.git and, with my limited front-end skills added on a "quiet detector" that triggers record and playback of microphone audio input.